facetothefate/FT/README.md

 ## Never write if/for/while

-The template function of FT are pure funtion, it support the pattern match, so you never need an if
+A template function of FT is a pure funtion, it supports the pattern match, so you will never need an if

 ```
 template li(type:Number){